-Always Know Your Property Many homeowners do not know their property like they should.
+Many homeowners do not know where their property lines are.
 When a property line is drawn up, stakes are normally placed to mark exactly where the boundaries are.
-Over the years, the stakes can be moved and the property lines may become vague or distorted.
+Over the years, the stakes can move and property lines may become vague or distorted.
 Before installing any type of fence, it is extremely important to have the land surveyed to determine exactly where the property lines are.

-Understand Community Zoning Laws Homeowners Associations and zoning laws determine what type of fencing is allowed in different areas.
-Some have height restrictions, while others designate a specific type of material that must be used to make sure the fence is in compliance with the organization's requirements.
+Homeowner Associations and Zoning Laws determine what type of fencing is allowed in different areas.
+Some associations or zoning laws have height restrictions.
+Others may designate a specific type of material that must be used to ensure the fence is in compliance with the organization's requirements.

 Before installing any residential fencing, check with your local government or HOA to find out what types of fencing are allowed in your area.
 This will prevent you from wasting both time and money on building a fence that will later need to be brought into compliance with local regulations.

-Poor Planning One of the biggest problems homeowners face is poor planning.
-This means not taking into consideration the amount of materials that will be needed to complete the project.
+One of the biggest problems homeowners face is poor planning.
+An issue can arise, for example, when one doesn’t plan for the amount of materials needed to complete the project.
 It can also mean choosing the wrong materials or not accounting for the varying degrees of slope within the contours of the lawn.

-Poor planning often means cutting corners when it comes to choosing quality materials or not budgeting enough money to complete the project in a timely manner.
+Poor planning often means cutting corners when choosing quality materials or not budgeting enough money to complete the project on time.

-Don't Dig Blind Don't dig blind means never begin to dig a hole for a fence post before checking to find out where the utility lines are buried.
-Natural gas lines, fiber-optic lines, telephone lines and other types of utility lines run underground.
+Never begin to dig a hole for a fence post before checking to find out where the utility lines are buried.
+Natural gas lines, fiber-optic lines, telephone lines, and other types of utility lines run underground.

 Each utility company is required to bury their conduit and line so many inches below the ground's surface.
-Each utility line is different with some lines being buried deeper than others.
-Always call before you dig and reduce the risk of accidental injury.
+Each utility line is different, with some lines being buried deeper than others.
+Call your utility company before you dig to reduce the risk of accidentally hitting any utility lines.

-Measurements Must Be Accurate To prevent costly mistakes when it comes to the amount of materials needed for residential fencing, always make sure that your measurements are accurate.
-Before purchasing any material, exact measurements should be taken so that the right amount of each piece can be purchased.
+To prevent costly mistakes when deciding the amount of materials needed for residential fencing, always make sure that your measurements are accurate.
+Before purchasing any materials, exact measurements should be taken so the right amount of each material can be purchased.

-Poor measurements can lead to a discrepancy in the amount of materials purchased.
-Too many materials can leave you with an excess that you have no use for, while not having enough materials can also cause you to exceed your budget.
+Poor measurements can lead to discrepancies in the amount of materials purchased.
+Too many materials can leave you with excess that you have no use for.
+However, not having enough materials can cause you to exceed your budget.